j0xhn/membersofthehouse/README.md

 - User finds out who the validators or jury members are and bribes / threatens / extorted them to vote a certain way.
 Whistleblower rewards
   - No way to fully protect against this.
+  - Is meant to actually be a model for how our taxes work.
+The success of this model might lead to a breakthrough in social contracts and escrow accounts like HOA and Governmental roles.